Hambaricho Mountain

 The Kambata people (ከምባቲ ምናደቡ) used to gather in Hambaricho annually to celebrate the Masala festival with gifata (patriotic and war songs) and shalla (cultural songs and dances) in the presence of the revered Abba Serecho (አባ ሰሬቾ), who was generally believed to have possessed immense Spiritual gift, spiritual power.
 Today, one can get a panoramic view of Hambaricho from Durame, an administrative center of Kambata Zone, and from other places in the Zone.
-The Kambata Zone administration has built 777 staircases that crisscross the mountain from the bottom to the summit which made the Hambaricho Mountain easily accessible for ocal and international visitors b& tourists.
-Kambata engineers managed the project from site survey and design to construction and completion of the stairs, demonstrating a great engineering performance.
+The Kambata Zone administration has built 777 staircases that crisscross the mountain from the bottom to the summit which made the Hambaricho Mountain easily accessible for local and international visitors & tourists.
+The Hambaricho 777 Eco Tourism project was managed by Kambata engineers from the project from site survey and design to construction and completion of the stairs, demonstrating a great engineering performance.
 In the words of the Regional Centre for Mapping of Resources for Development (RCMRD) expert, Degalo Sendabo, the newly inaugurated Hambaricho Mountain staircase is "one of the best viewpoints to see the Great Rift Valley of Eastern Africa."
 The 777 stairs project, coupled with other ongoing Hambaricho Tourism and Green Development Projects (HT GDP), is part and parcel of making "the historical center of Kambata people" one of the tourist destination centers in Southern Ethiopia.
+In 2025 Kambata Zone built over 700 new staircases which increased the total staircases of the Hambaricho Mountain to over 1,500 staircases.